xinyanliang/EDFv0.1/README.md

 Note: Some hyper-parameters can be specified in config.py.

-## How to Use EDF in Open-set Scenario
+## Example Usage: How to Use EDF in Open-set Scenario
+EDF and view exteacters are trained on PubChem-10k dataset; retrieve database is constructed using training set of ChEMBL-10k dataset;
+these images from test set of ChEMBL-10k dataset are used query images.

 1. Download the trained models from the URL, and then put them into the models folder;
 2. Construct a retrieve database using your own dataset by running
    ```python